shyka/Zombie-game/README.md

-this is a zombie-shooting game with typing in C language\n file name ; zombie.test.c
+this is a zombie-shooting game with typing in C language file name : zombie.test.c exe.file : <zombie.test.c>.exe